CLOUDLAB-URV/dataplug/README.md

 ## Acknowledgements

 This project has been partially funded by the EU Horizon programme under grant agreements No. 101086248, No. 101092644, No. 101092646, No. 101093110.

+The logo has been proudly generated using [cooltext.com](https://cooltext.com/).

+## License

+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.